Bybit and Ben Zhou became the target of "Pi thu" attack. |

 It was Ben Zhou’s contrarian views that made him the target of attacks by extremist “Pi hands”.
 A small portion of the project’s community of over 60 million users was enough to adversely affect Ben Zhou and Bybit.

-Specifically, this exchange was recently attacked on social media and app markets.
-A large number of people rushed to give one-star reviews, causing the average rating for Bybit on the Google Play Store to drop to 2.7 points.
+Specifically, this exchange was recently attacked on social networks and app markets.
+A large number of people rushed to give one-star reviews, causing the average rating for Bybit on Google Play Store to drop to 2.7 points.
 Most of the outstanding comments came from Pi miners.
 Before Ben Zhou warned about the Pi Network project, Bybit's average rating was 4.2/5 stars.

 ![]() |